GhentAnalysis/websiteInstructions/README.md

 If you make changes, be consistent in style and try to make it nice to read.

 If you need to add a page: [click here](https://epp.ugent.be/wp-admin/post-new.php?post_type=page).
 Now the page exists, but it’s not linked on the website anywhere.
 See the [next section](https://github.com/GhentAnalysis/websiteInstructions#how-to-customize) on how to do this.

+# How to fix "page not found" problems?

+Because it is a wordpress website, changes don't always get published directly.
+If you encounter a "page not found" error (only seen when not logged in) the page is probably marked as draft in the [pages](https://epp.ugent.be/wp-admin/edit.php?post_type=page) menu.
+Click on it and search for the "publish" button to make sure it can be viewed by everyone.

 # How to customize?